DidactHQ/didact-docs/docs/getting-started/what-is-didact.md

 * [Didact Engine](https://github.com/DidactHQ/didact-engine): the .NET Web API that doubles as both the REST API and the main execution engine for your background jobs, called Flows.
 * [Didact UI](https://github.com/DidactHQ/didact-ui): the VueJS web dashboard frontend.
-* [Didact Sentinel](https://github.com/DidactHQ/didact-sentinel): the console application that functions as a watcher and helper for Didact Engine.
 * [Didact Core](https://github.com/DidactHQ/didact-core): the primary nuget package that exposes important classes and interfaces for your Flows and Blocks.

 ::: info